CAMHS Participation Groups

 Our Participation Lead, was given the opportunity to work alongside Youth Work Services, Lifelong Learning Service, Active Schools and NHS Child Healthy Weight Service to co-deliver their Summer Community Roadshows.

 This was a great opportunity to visit lots of communities, meet new children, young people and families.
-We were able to promote our new NHS Dumfries and Galloway CAMHS website and children and young people decorated Kindness Rocks that were hidden for others to find within their local communities.
+We were able to promote our new NHS Dumfries and Galloway CAMHS website and children and young people produced positive affirmation skateboards and bracelets.

 School Workshop's and Assemblies